 One of the best financial strategies during this period of fear, panic, and volatility is to stay as liquid as possible–while using good judgment.
 By having physical cash, it doesn’t matter what the banks do.
 You would still have YOUR cash in YOUR hands and it would be ready to go in case you really needed cash for any reason.

-In 2021, the economy has already changed rapidly and will continue to change as we face the impacts of the COVID-19 pandemic.
+In 2023, the economy has already changed rapidly and will continue to change as we face the long-lasting impact of the COVID-19 pandemic, money printing, and financial policy changes.
 At RealWealth®, we help investors acquire affordable rental housing that provides positive monthly cash flow.
 No matter what the economy is like, people still need a place to live.